 Hagamos un mundo (Let's create a world) where mundane is something unknown.

 The world I envision no tiene división (has no division)

-To launch Xfinity X1, the first bilingual entertainment experience of its kind, we dramatized a simple truth that every bilingual person can relate to: bilinguals don't just speak two languages, they fluidly switch between their languages depending on the situation and the emotions involved.
+Our task was to launch the first bilingual entertainment system.
+So we dramatized a simple truth that every bilingual person can relate to: bilinguals don't just speak two languages, they fluidly switch between their languages depending on the situation and the emotions involved.
 We connected with US Hispanics by saying: since you do this in life, shouldn't you also be able to do it with your entertainment?

 Known for its reliable products, Toshiba was set to launch a new line of beautifully redesigned laptops in Latin America.
 We needed to be stylish and yet remain accessible.

 So our campaign highlighted the universal insight that no matter how fashionable our computers are, we’re still going to use them to do ordinary, silly or mundane things.

 This print campaign ran in all 14 countries in the region.

 State Farm: Los Felinos de la Noche